 If you’re curious about Christian behavior, you might be wondering what things Christians can’t do.
 After all, if you’re committed to your faith you should be trying your best to live in a more righteous way.

-Christians are generally expected to be modest and to respect and serve others.
+Christians are generally expected to be modest and respect and serve others.
 The goal for their behavior, though impossible, is to live Christ-like (in a similar way that Jesus lived on Earth).

 Most of the items on this list are also cultural norms in Western society.
 This is because Judeo-Christian values helped shaped behavior and governance in western societies.